Regulations and Policies

 The IoD recognises that in some instances certain programmes and qualifications already completed by individuals are at an equivalent or higher level to those of the IoD Certificate qualifications.
 Participants who have successfully completed such programmes and gained the relevant qualification may apply for an exemption, offering a faster-track completion of IoD’s Certificate modules by avoiding duplication of learning.

-For more information on the IoD exemptions policy and process on how to apply for an exemption, please read the document below.
-When ready, please download and email the completed form to firstname.lastname@example.org
+For more information on the IoD exemptions policy and process on how to apply for an exemption, please read the documents below.
+When ready, please download and email the completed form to email@example.com

 In order to maintain the highest standards of integrity for its qualifications the IoD operates to a set of defined accreditation, examination and assessment processes.
 The IoD will not tolerate any breach of these standards or processes.